 If you are like many parents, you may be minding your own business when you notice your child scratching his head.
-A light bulb goes off and you go and check to see if you see any unwanted signs of head lice.
-Right there in front of your face, you see a bug crawl out of the hair.
+A light bulb goes off and you check to see any unwanted signs of head lice.
+Right there, you see a bug crawl out of the hair.
 After you have recovered from a heart attack, you run to get the clippers or scissors to shave or cut your child’s hair.
 Before you do that you check your daughter and she has it also!
 What is a busy parent to do?
 Shaving or cutting your child’s hair may be overkill and can produce lasting trauma in some children.
-Before you grab the razor, read below to find out more about short hair and buzz cuts and the impact, or lack of impact, they have on head lice.
+Before you grab the razor, read below to find out more about short hair and the impact they have on head lice.

 Can Lice Live In Short Hair?

 When deciding on a personal hairstyle, especially if you’ve struggled or dealt with head lice in the past, you might consider the impact a short hair cut may have on your possibility to get lice again.
 Before making such a drastic decision that you will have to live with for a while, it would be natural for anyone to ponder can you get lice if you have short hair?

 Do Lice Like Short Hair?

 Do lice live in short hair?
 If you get your hair cut short, can people with short hair get lice?
 Many believe that it is not possible to get head lice in short hair.
 Some assume that lice and short hair are not possible.
 This is a myth.
 Lice are transported via direct head to head contact with someone else who has lice, or less often, with an object that has lice on it.
 If you have hair, any amount of hair, you can still get head lice.
 While having shorter hair may provide less contact area for a louse to grab onto, people with short hair can and do, still get head lice.
 Even though the hair may be short, lice will be quite comfortable there.

 Can You Get Lice With a Buzz Cut?